 Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations 1.1.1.
 Status of NRA - legally distinct and functionally independent 2 Pursuant to relevant provision of the EU regulatory framework the EU MSs shall guarantee independent functioning of NRA via guaranteeing legal separation of the authority and functional independence.
 This is a key element in ensuring robust and predictable evidence only based decision-making process.
-No recommendations on the matter as the reviewed AM legislation in force covers the EU regulatory framework requirements.
-The principle of institutional and financial independence of NRA the PSRC is set forth by the Constitution of AM.
-The work of PSRC as delegated by the Constitution is guided by the law "On Body Regulating Public Services", "On Civil Service", "On Electronic Communications" and further details of set up are reviewed under other criteria.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements.
+The principle of institutional and financial independence of NRA and work of the ANRCETI is guided by the law "On Electronic Communications".
 1.1.2.
-Decision making powers, prohibition to seek or take instructions from any other body 2 Pursuant to relevant provision of the EU regulatory framework the EM MSs shall ensure impartial decision making, decision making powers of NRAs and provide for prohibition to seek or to take instructions.
-No recommendations on the matter as the reviewed AM legislation in force covers the EU regulatory Under Article 3, the EU MSs shall ensure that, when applicable, NRAs meet relevant deadlines, of decision making and in the decision making process the principles of impartiality and transparency are embedded. framework requirements.
+Decision making powers, prohibition to seek or take instructions from any other body 2 Pursuant to relevant provision of the EU regulatory framework the EU MSs shall ensure impartial decision making, decision making powers of NRAs and provide for prohibition to seek or to take instructions.
+Under Article 3, the EU MSs shall ensure that, when applicable, NRAs meet relevant deadlines, of decision making and, in the decision making process the principles of impartiality and transparency are embedded.
+The law "On Electronic Communications" provides guidance for functioning of the ANRCETI.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements.
+Under the law the NRA shall adhere to key principles of independence, transparency, impartiality and responsibility.
 The transposition of the relevant EU regulatory framework provision has been identified.
-The law "On Body Regulating Public Services" ensures the PSRC independence of decision-making process of regulatory authority.
+The Agency ensures transparency of NRA's exercises.
 1.1.3.
 Powers to develop NRA's own strategy 2 A key feature of operational and medium-term outlook of functioning of NRAs are the powers to develop and adopt own activity strategy, within the merits of overall policies applicable to the regulated sector and taking into account the available toolbox.
-Review the legislation and set forth the explicit power to for the PSRC to prepare medium term strategy.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements.